RAF Membury: USAAF use

 On 21 August 1942, headquarters personnel from the Eighth Air Force arrived at Membury, and it was designated as USAAF Station AAF-466.
 Its USAAF Station Code was "ME".

 3rd Photographic and 67th Observation/Reconnaissance Groups

 Meanwhile, the Eighth Air Force VIII Ground Air Support Command, the forebear of the reborn Ninth Air Force had designated Membury for use by its reconnaissance units.
 These were the men of the 3rd Photographic and the 67th Observation Groups, who arrived at Membury on 7 and 8 September 1942.

 The 3rd consisted of the 5th, 12th, 13th, 14th, 15th and 23d squadrons, however the group's air echelons were still in the United States at Colorado Springs AAF, Colorado.
 Whilst at RAF Membury, the group was reassigned to the Twelfth Air Force and moved to RAF Steeple Morden in Cambridgeshire during October prior to its movement to North Africa.

-The 67th Observation Group arrived at Membury from Esler AAF Louisiana, flying Spitfire V aircraft, and consisted of the following operational squadrons:
+The 67th Observation Group arrived at Membury from Esler AAF Louisiana, flying Supermarine Spitfire V aircraft, and consisted of the following operational squadrons: